The Hidden SEO Cost of AI Website Builders: Why "Beautiful and Fast" Isn't Enough

 Short-Term: Stop the Bleeding

-- Make absolutely sure your meta tags (title, description, Open Graph) are in the static HTML, not JavaScript-rendered.
+• Make absolutely sure your meta tags (title, description, Open Graph) are in the static HTML, not rendered in JavaScript

 Long-Term: Plan Your Exit

-The good news?
-You don't lose the design you love.
+You don't have to lose the design you fell in love with.
 You just build it on infrastructure that actually works, and that you can build on for years to come.

 And when a migration is done correctly with an experienced SEO team, you don’t lose any of the value or effort you’ve invested.